Community development in action

 Our project was featured in national media coverage of the funding announcement, and you will be hearing a lot more about it when the real work begins in October 2016.
 More information will be featured in future editions of the village Gazette, on this website, and at the quarterly residents consultation group meetings.
 In the meantime, check out the ACE blog.

-If you would like to get involved in the project please contact Katherine Lynch, Heritage Manager, on 0151 644 4816 or by email.
+If you would like to get involved in the project please contact Katherine Lynch, Director of Heritage, on 0151 644 4816 or by email.